gangwerz/zzpop/README.md

-# Pop!\_OS ISO production
+# ZZ Pop

-This repository contains the tools necessary for building Pop!\_OS ISOs.
+This repository contains the tools necessary for building ZZ Pop ISOs.

+ZZ Pop is just Pop!\_OS with BTRFS and a suite of preinstalled applications

 ## Requirements